Essentials of Productive Teams

 Russel is one of Kwela’s two founders and his expertise includes leadership development, team development, executive coaching, and training on a wide variety of topics.
 He has worked extensively as a leadership consultant / trainer since 2004 across a wide variety of sectors, including government, publicly-held, private and non-profit.
 Russel’s experience also includes 14 years in the high technology/engineering sector, where he held management roles in product development, marketing, customer service and training.
 Outside of Kwela, Russel lives with his wife Gisele, his son Lucas and Magic the dog.
 When not working, he can usually be found outside hiking, biking, kayak fishing and growing vegetables.
 He also has a keen interest in playing Brazilian music.

-Registration in this workshop is required, and will open closer to the workshop date.
+Registration in this workshop is required, and is now open.
+Those postdocs successfully registered will receive a confirmation email within one week of the workshop date.

 ** Please note that lunch will not be provided as part of this session. **